Here to support your unique journey through pregnancy, birth, postpartum, and beyond.

 Pregnancy and Birth Support

-The only universal truth in birth, according to author and birth advocate January Harshe, is that you deserve “options, support, and respect.”
 Each person, relationship, pregnancy, birth experience, and postpartum period are unique.
 There is no one-size-fits-all approach, or at least there shouldn’t be.
-My goal as a childbirth educator and birth doula is to get to you know and your partner to understand who you are and what your needs are, to ensure you feel informed as to all of your options, to empower you to make the decisions that feel right to you, and to support you in achieving the positive birth experience you so deserve, whatever that may look like.
+My goal as a birth doula is to get to you know and your partner to understand who you are and what your needs are, to ensure you feel informed as to all of your options, to empower you to make the decisions that feel right to you, and to support you in achieving the positive birth experience you so deserve, whatever that may look like.
 This is your journey.
 This is your birth.
-I am simply here to educate, advocate, support, and hold space for you and your unique family throughout the process.
+I am here to educate, advocate, support, and hold space for you and your family throughout the process.

 Postpartum Support